DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-To further verify the capability of self-ensembling technique, we evaluate our model by setting different $S$ value which is the number of outputs in the training process.
-The corresponding experimental results are shown in Figure \ref{fig:sample}, in which $S=1$ implies that there is no self-ensembling technique to constrain the consistency of node representations.
-We can observe that on all data sets, the results when $S>1$ are better than those when $S=1$, which demonstrates the effectiveness of self-ensembling.
-For most datasets, with the increasing of S, the performance usually becomes better, and the standard deviation becomes relatively smaller, which certifies that self-ensembling also contributes to enhancing the stability.
-We also discover that for all data sets, a small $S$ value enables the model to reach an ideal accuracy.
+To further verify the influence of hyper-parameter $S$ for the random graph sparse operation, we evaluate our model by setting different $S$.
+The corresponding experimental results are shown in Figure \ref{fig:sample}.
+As the $S$ value increases, the message passing becomes more diverse.
+We can observe that on all datasets, the results when $S>1$ are generally better than those when $S=1$, which demonstrates the effectiveness of multiple random graph sparse operations.
+With the introduction of multiple random graph sparse operation, the density of the generated soft-weighted adjacency matrix is reduced and the diversity of message passing is increased, which enhances the message-passing paradigm robustness.
+Besides, we discover that for all data sets, a small $S$ value enables the model to reach an ideal accuracy.